shoryasethia/FinChat/README.md

 # Pulse-OAB

 ## Overview
-Pulse-OAB is a powerful tool designed to analyze and extract insights from company annual reports.
-It supports both Qwen and Gemini models for query resolution and features a knowledge graph for advanced graph-based responses.
-Outputs include detailed results saved locally, a user-friendly Streamlit interface, and graph-based terminal interactions.
+This is a powerful tool/approach designed to analyze and extract insights from company annual reports

 ## Prerequisites
 - Python 3.8 or higher